dimitreOliveira/PodfAI/README.md

 make build
 ```

-Altenatively you can also run using `pip`
+Alternatively, you can also run using `pip`
 ```bash
 pip install -r requirements
 ```
-5. Setup the Google API dependencies
+5. Set up the Google API dependencies
 - Follow [this guide](https://github.com/googleapis/google-cloud-python/tree/main/packages/google-cloud-texttospeech#python-client-for-google-cloud-text-to-speech) or [this other one](https://cloud.google.com/text-to-speech/docs/libraries).

 ## Running the APP

-To star the APP run the Make command below
+To start the APP, run the Make command below
 ```bash
 make app
 ```

-Altenatively you can also run using plain Python
+Alternatively, you can also run using plain Python
 ```python
 streamlit run src/app.py
 ```

 ### Configs
-Feel free to change the default configs to change the APP behavior or ajust to your needs.
+Feel free to change the default configs to change the APP behavior or adjust to your needs.
 ```
 vertex:
   project: {VERTEX_AI_PROJECT}